 David Yunker is the Governance, Compliance and Training Manager for the Global Seafood Alliance (GSA), an international nongovernmental organization dedicated to advancing responsible seafood practices through education, advocacy, and third-party assurances.
 David has seven years of experience leading GSA in the areas of third-party benchmarking, quality management system development, internal auditing, standard development processes, and auditor training.
 His background also includes ALCOA data integrity, technical writing, ISO 9001, and ISO 17065/67 for program management.

 Jose Llorente is PhD Biologist (University of Granada, Spain) with an Aquaculture Master degree and more than 20 years’ working experience in different aquaculture areas and species, and food safety.
 Jose moved into standard certification in a dual role: as auditor for different sustainability and environmental third-party standards covering production (ASC, BAP, GlobalGAP, EU Organic, Naturland, Biosuisse, etc), compound feed manufacturing (GlobalGAP CFM v3.0), sustainability of Marine Raw Materials (IFFO RS and MarinTrust CoC), and Scheme Manager (MarinTrust and GlobalGAP) in SAI Global (GlobalTrust) and NSF.
-Last year Jose started to work for LRQA where he is now Aquaculture Technical Manager.
+Jose started to work for LRQA in 2021 where he is now Aquaculture Technical Manager.